AlexandrErohin/home-assistant-tplink-router/README.md

 1. Router url
 2. Password
 3. Scan interval
+4. Scan retries (1–10; default 3) — how many times a failed data poll is retried
+5. Scan backoff (0.1–30s; default 1.0) — delay between retries, grows with each attempt
-4. Verify https
+6. Verify https
-5. Include support for VPN server/client (enable/disable VPN status polling and related VPN entities)
+7. Include support for VPN server/client (enable/disable VPN status polling and related VPN entities)
+8. Include device trackers (disable for non-AP routers to avoid duplicate entries)

+Transient poll failures (timeouts, dropped connections, session expiry) are retried automatically.
+Authorization failures (wrong password / HTTP 401) are not retried.
+A failing SMS mailbox fetch does not fail the whole update.

 To do that: